-- → Magnetic resonance imaging (MRI), temporomandibular joint (TMJ) is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part and for the same indication within 3 months, without being on treatment; OR - If contrast is used, history of anaphylactic allergic reaction to gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - The patient has metallic clips on vascular aneurysms; OR - Incompatible implantable devices (e.g., pacemakers, defibrillators, cardiac valves); OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern.
+- → Magnetic resonance imaging (MRI), temporomandibular joint (TMJ) is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms; OR - ◆ If contrast is used, history of anaphylactic allergic reaction to

-NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider.

-NOTE: MRI in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+- gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - ◆ The patient has metallic clips on vascular aneurysms; OR - Incompatible implantable devices (e.g., pacemakers, defibrillators, cardiac valves); OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern. - \NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider. - \\NOTE: MRI in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.